googleforgames/open-match/README.md

 Open Match is a open source game matchmaker.

-Matchmaking is a complicated process, and when large player populations are invovled, many popular matchmaking approaches touch on significant areas of computer science including graph theory and massively concurrent processing.
+Matchmaking is a complicated process, and when large player populations are involved, many popular matchmaking approaches touch on significant areas of computer science including graph theory and massively concurrent processing.
 Open Match is an effort to provide a foundation upon which these difficult problems can be addressed by the wider game development community.
 As Josh Menke, famous for working on matchmaking for many popular triple-A franchises, put it:

 ["Matchmaking, a lot of it actually really is just really good engineering.
 There's a lot of really hard networking and plumbing problems that need to be solved, depending on the size of your audience."](https://youtu.be/-pglxege-gU?t=830)